dav-sea/EasyTab/Assets/EasyTab/Docs~/README.md

 If this does not suit you, you can disable the processing of the global object from `PlayerLoop` via `EasyTabIntegration.GloballyEnabled = false`

-You can call the update logic yourself at the time you need via `EasyTabIntegration.Globally.updateAll()`.
+You can call the update logic yourself at the time you need via `EasyTabIntegration.Globally.UpdateAll()`.

+You can change the time to start fast navigation through the `SecondsForStartFastNavigation` field as well as the speed of fast navigation through the `SecondsBetweenSelectablesInFastNavigation` field

 Or you can make your own instance of `EasyTabIntegration` and work with it, ignoring `EasyTabIntegration.Globally`